 Why, according to John Locke, should one abandon the freedom of nature to join civil society, and what does he constitute as a legitimate government?

 However, Locke recognized the need for a tradeoff.
-Since true liberty cannot exist without authoritative recognition and protection of the individual, he argued for an abandonment of nature’s anarchy so that people would bind themselves to the social contract of citizenship, wherein they would be responsible for both exercising their rights as well as protecting the rights of others.
-Such a citizenry would need to be governed, and the government’s main responsibility would be to protect their lives and property.
+Since true liberty cannot exist without authoritative recognition and protection of natural rights, he argued for abandonment of nature’s anarchy, so people would bind themselves to the social contract of citizenship, wherein they would be responsible for exercising their rights and protecting the rights of others.
+Such a citizenry would need governance, and the government’s main responsibilities would involve protecting their rights from foreign enemies, criminals, and tyranny.

 If nature is a state of lawlessness, then it is governed by brute force.
 Any individual’s right to property, including their own body, is only as legitimate as their ability to protect such property from thieves instead of through legal recognition.
-There are no lawsuits, trials, or even crimes themselves in nature as such binding forces are the privileges of a society that has agreed to live under equal standards of citizenship.
+There are no lawsuits, trials, or even crimes themselves in nature as such binding forces are the privileges of a society that has agreed to live under virtuous standards of citizenship.
 But just like the irrevocable social contract, all aspects of government come with tradeoffs.
-For instance, a mass-murderer causes a loss of life to many citizens and can never be trusted again, thus he should lose his natural right to life because the degenerate is worth less than the safety of everyone else.
+For instance, a mass-murderer causes death to many and can never be trusted again, thus he should lose his natural right to life as his freedom holds less value than the safety of everyone else.
 Such is the reality of the human condition.
-In spite of laws that are able to tame most people, there will always be those who are immune to the commands of citizenship.
+In spite of laws that are able to tame most people, there will always be those who reject the commands of citizenship.
 These are criminals, and they must be thrown out of the society through the force of prison sentences, deportations, or death penalties so that they will no longer enjoy the protections of citizenship that enabled them to cause such grief in the first place.
-Thus Locke had a conviction, “every man hath a right to punish the offender, and be the executioner of the law of nature…”
+Thus Locke had a conviction: “every man hath a right to punish the offender, and be the executioner of the law of nature…”